Ankit8969/Javascript-interview-question-sde-2/output_based_question.md

 End
 2

-because Event, in the promise if any synchronous code is present It will execute first.
+because Even, in the promise if any synchronous code is present It will execute first.
 ```